-- for other examiners, at least 3 days, divided into theoretical training (1 day) and practical - (c) The Authority or the ATO should determine any further training required before presenting the candidate for the examiner assessment of competence.
+- (2) for other examiners, at least 3 days, divided into theoretical training (1 day) and practical training in an FFS conducting role played proficiency checks and skill tests (at least 2 days). - (c) The Authority or the ATO should determine any further training required before presenting the candidate for the examiner assessment of competence.